xknt21/xknt21.github.io/content/project.md

 ---

 ### 3.2 Track post-release wellbeing
-After release, monitoring the condition of cats becomes almost impossible under traditional SNR programs.
+After release, monitoring the condition of cats becomes almost impossible under traditional TNR programs.
 Our application offers a solution by digitally tracking sightings of identified cats.
 Shelters and citizens can help monitor the cats’ health and general well being over time.
 Early detection of health issues, injuries or behavioral changes can lead to timely intervention, thus improving overall urban animal welfare.

 ---